yomnaelsafty/yomnaelsafty/README.md

 - [**Currency Converter App**](https://github.com/yomnaelsafty/currency_converter) – A real-time currency conversion tool built with Python and Tkinter, using a live exchange rate API.

+- [**Guessing Game**](https://github.com/YOUR_USERNAME/guessing_game) – A beginner-friendly Python game where the player guesses a random number with feedback and limited attempts.

 ### Let's Connect